teewat888/rails-activerecord-models-and-rails-readme/README.md

 In order to get started, we will first create an RSpec test.
 We've provided a basic skeleton of a Rails application using RSpec in this repo.

-To generate this app, we installed the Rails gem, then ran
+To generate this app, we installed the Rails gem, then ran the following commands. **Note**: you don't have to run these commands yourself; they're just here to demonstrate how this app was created.

 ```bash
 # the -T flag tells the Rails project generator not to